trinayau/react-websocket-chat-room/README.md

-# react-websocket
+# React + Socket Chat Room
- First try at using websockets with React
+ First try at using websockets with React and socket.io.